Exciting Two-Week Northern Lights Winter Vacation in Iceland

 • More

-One week down!
-To mark the halfway point of your 14-day trip to Iceland, you'll travel into North Iceland to visit the geothermal wonders of Lake Myvatn.
+On day six of your 14-day trip to Iceland, you'll travel into North Iceland to visit the geothermal wonders of Lake Myvatn and its surrounding wilderness.

 Here, on a mountain plateau, you'll see a row of fuming steam vents pouring columns of steam into the sky.
 The air is sulfuric, and there are no signs of life around — your guide will tell you why as you discover the intensive power of Iceland's volcanic forces.